University Financial Policies

-When the replacement vehicle is received, the vehicle being retired from service must be released by the department to the fleet garage.
-The department initiates the necessary disposal requests through the asset management system and obtains appropriate approvals for disposal of the vehicle, submits a copy of the Declaration of Vehicle Surplus Form to Warehouse Services, and then delivers the vehicle to Campus Operations and Warehouse Services for removal of all University identification.
-Campus Operations and Warehouse Services retires the vehicle from the University fleet and then sends it to Surplus Property Sales to be sold.
+When the replacement vehicle is received, the vehicle being retired from service must be released by the department to the Fleet Garage.
+The department initiates the necessary disposal requests through the Asset Management System and obtains appropriate approvals for disposal of the vehicle, submits a copy of the Excess Asset Request, and then delivers the vehicle to Campus Operations and Business Services for removal of all University identification.
+Campus Operations and Business Services retires the vehicle from the University fleet and then sends it to Surplus Property Sales to be sold.
 The portion of the proceeds representing return of capital is credited to the University account that financed the purchase.
 Any gain from the sale is credited to the purchase price of the newly acquired vehicle or to the department if the vehicle is not replaced.

 Section 6.1: Tax Reporting and Compliance

 This policy is designed to outline the various forms of tax reporting and compliance undertaken by the University.
 Tax compliance and reporting is generally overseen by the Controller's Office in conjunction with various other offices, most notably the Office of Student Information and Services.

 The University is a not-for-profit charitable corporation under Section 501(c)(3) of the Internal Revenue Code.
 Thus, the University is exempt from taxation on profits from business activities that are related to its exempt purpose, which is the provision of educational services.

-The University is also a not-for-profit charitable corporation under Section 23701d of the California Revenue and Taxation Code.
-Similar to the Internal Revenue Code, the California Revenue and Taxation Code exempts the University from taxation on profits from business activities that are related to its exempt purpose.
+The University is also a not-for-profit charitable corporation under Section 23701d of the California Civil Code.
+Similar to the Internal Revenue Code, the California Civil Code exempts the University from taxation on profits from business activities that are related to its exempt purpose.